‘It’s a cultural encyclopaedia of modern India’: Annie Montaut, French translator of ‘Ret Samadhi’

 I would also feel disappointed when there seemed to be no solution.
 This feeling stayed with me until the end.
 Even while I was doing the final proofs, I kept hoping that the solution would present itself.
 But that did not happen.
 For example, “ख़ुदाई खुदी ख़ुदा” – how could I translate this into French?
 I decided to leave such phrases as they were, in Hindi.
 I’m not very proud of that!

 I have many such examples that I have translated only somewhat successfully.
 I do not feel particularly joyful, or sad, or helpless – only discontent.
-At the very beginning of the novel Geetanjali writes, “हीं नहीं मैं नहीं उठूँगी। अब तो मैं नहीं उठूँगी। अब्ब तो मैं नइ उठूँगी। अब्ब तो मैं नइई उठूँगी। अब्ब तो मैं नयी उठूँगी। अब तो मैं नयी ही उठूँगी।” This is a challenge for every language and defeat is guaranteed.
+At the very beginning of the novel Geetanjali writes, “नहीं नहीं मैं नहीं उठूँगी। अब तो मैं नहीं उठूँगी। अब्ब तो मैं नइ उठूँगी। अब्ब तो मैं नइई उठूँगी। अब्ब तो मैं नयी उठूँगी। अब तो मैं नयी ही उठूँगी।” This is a challenge for every language and defeat is guaranteed.

 The rhythm changes little-by-little from नहीं to नयी, and this rhythm keeps changing, in different contexts, for nearly thirty pages.
 What was to be done?
 I could translate the words literally, but this would mean many of the subtleties would be lost.
 I kept trying and coming up with half-hearted solutions, I reached a compromise between meaning and rhythm.